 In 2001 a fish ladder was installed at the diversion allowing upstream migrating salmon access to approximately 26 miles of river habitat above the intake for the first time in nearly 100 years.
 Downstream migrating salmon could still enter the flume at the intake however.
 Shortly thereafter a continuous trap & haul facility was installed at the end of the flume in the forebay.
 Salmon were then transported back to the river by tank truck and released downstream of the powerhouse.

 In November 2014, Electron Hydro, LLC (EH) purchased the Project from Puget Sound Energy (PSE).
 EH proposed an aggressive program to develop an intake screen to prevent fish (and sediment) from entering the flume and returning both to the river immediately downstream of the diversion unharmed.
-The first phase of construction of this project was initiated Summer 2018 and is anticipated to be completed Fall 2022.
-When completed, the screening project will be the most beneficial improvement for Chinook salmon on the Puyallup River according to the local Salmon Habitat Protection and Restoration Strategy for Puyallup and Chambers Watersheds, June 2018.

 To date, EH has provided maintenance of the existing PTI rearing ponds on the upper Puyallup River and has built a new rearing pond on Electron property below the diversion for Chinook rearing in 2020.
-EH also intends to work with PTI on a plan to rehabilitate the two existing PTI rearing ponds upstream of the Electron diversion or develop suitable alternative rearing facilities where feasible for salmon enhancement purposes.

 Hydropower projects are often well situated to participate in salmon enhancement programs.
 Although hydropower projects usually have license and regulatory requirements to minimize adverse impacts on salmon, they also have opportunities to go beyond mitigation and provide a net increase in Chinook population enhancement.
 The Electron project is one example of a hydropower project that can substantially enhance Chinook and Orca recovery with adequate public and agency support.